nicklockwood/SwiftFormat/Rules.md

 --- | ---
-`--propertytypes` | "inferred", "explicit", or "infer-locals-only" (default) `--inferredtypes` | "exclude-cond-exprs" (default) or "always" `--preservesymbols` | Comma-delimited list of symbol names to preserve
+`--propertytypes` | "inferred", "explicit", or "infer-locals-only" (default) `--inferredtypes` | "exclude-cond-exprs" (default) or "always" `--preservedsymbols` | Comma-delimited list of symbols to be ignored by the rule

 <details>
 <summary>Examples</summary>